roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© "Vanessa... this isn't a game.
+"Vanessa... this isn't a game.
 I really don't want any of this.
 I just want to be with Mandy.
 So, please... you need to leave now," he insisted, freaking out.
 Was this really happening?

  "Why?" she replied.
 "Afraid you can't control yourself around my hot body?
 I don't blame you.
 My body is fucking perfect.
 I know you want to run your hands all over me..." she said boastfully, sliding her hands along her curvy hips.